 While these six signs are common with hard drive failures, they can be the result of other types of computer problems as well.

 If you experience any of them:

-For more information on Technical Services for Business, please contact our service department at ServiceDesk@pccorp.com.
+For more information on our Managed IT Services please contact our service department at ServiceDesk@pccorp.com.
 We are here to help.